 - Replacement of Torchlight parade flares with reusable LED lights

-- Outdoor lighting improvements
+- Pedestrian safety and outdoor lighting improvements

 - Elimination of plastic straw use